Tools and Resources for Developers

 Thinking Ahead – Timing of Species Surveys

-Surveys for many protected species have a limiting time window.
-Aberdeen City Council have produced a Survey Calendar (based around the NatureScot survey calendar) to assist with timing of species surveys.
+Surveys for many protected species have a limited time window.
+Aberdeen City Council have produced a (based around the NatureScot survey calendar) to assist with timing of species surveys.
 Programming in surveys at the earliest possible opportunity will both inform the development proposal and prevent any delays.

 Some helpful guides include: